 In Zumo v.
 Commissioner, T.C.
-Summary Opinion 2013-66, the U.S. Tax Court concluded that the IRS was correct in rejecting an offer in compromise based on doubt as to collectibility.
+Summary Opinion 2013-66, the U.S. Tax Court examined a case involving the Internal Revenue Service’s (“IRS”) rejection of an offer in compromise based on doubt as to collectibility.

 Facts & Procedural History

-Dr. Zumo submitted a Form 433-A, Collection Statement for Wage Earners and Self-Employed Individuals, which reflected $9,000 of monthly income $8,850 of monthly living expenses, leaving $150 of disposable monthly income.
+The taxpayers submitted a Form 433-A, Collection Statement for Wage Earners and Self-Employed Individuals, which reflected $9,000 of monthly income $8,850 of monthly living expenses, leaving $150 of disposable monthly income.

-Appeals accepted the $9,000 in monthly income, but determined that Dr. Zumo’s allowable monthly expenses were $6,276, leaving a disposable monthly income of $2,724.
+IRS Appeals accepted the $9,000 in monthly income, but determined that Dr. Zumo’s allowable monthly expenses were $6,276, leaving a disposable monthly income of $2,724.
 Appeals reached this conclusion by:

 - Increasing Dr. Zumo’s housing expense by $550, as Dr. Zumo had reported $900 and the national standard expense for a four-person family was $1,450 per month.